 (The format can be different from the above example, as long as the focus is on group engagement and discussion.)

-- One Chair managing the session
+- To introduce the session

 Session format principles